anamargaridarl/MIEIC_LPOO/docs/README.md

 is parsed, which is a nested switch inside another switch.

-### Data Class

-#### Problem
-Our current Elements class is a class which only purpose is to provide a better interface in order to access its data.
-It applies absolutely no internal logic as of right now.

-#### Solution
-Due to its nature of storing elements in their positions, in due time, this class shall implement some logic, more specifically with elements in duplicate positions, which will be one of our short-term concerns.

 ### Shotgun Surgery
 #### Problem
 The current Game has a method of displaying that is dependent on